thetarnav/odin-wasm/readme.md

 There are some convenience scripts in [`main.js`](https://github.com/thetarnav/odin-wasm/tree/main/main.js) for building and running the example.
 And a github action for building and deploying the example to github pages.

+### 4. GLSL utils codegen tool

+The [`/shdc`](https://github.com/thetarnav/odin-wasm/tree/main/shdc) directory contains a cli tool for generating GLSL utils from parsing glsl shaders in the [`example/`](https://github.com/thetarnav/odin-wasm/tree/main/example) dir.

+It can be ran with `npm run shdc`, or `odin run shdc`.

+The generated file is committed to the repo, you can check it out in [`example/shaders_generated.odin`](https://github.com/thetarnav/odin-wasm/blob/main/example/shaders_generated.odin).

+The tool is just an experiment of parsing glsl, and generating some boilerplate code, so that getting attribute and uniform locations, and setting the values is a bit easier.

 ## Development

 ### Dependencies